Pekadii/HiAnimeAdBlocker/README.md

 > [!CAUTION]
 > Please notify of bugs you encounter or like changes in the Ad Blocker.

-## Goal

-The goal is to watch HiAnime without unwanted ads or pop-ups.

-## Features:

-- Auto Tab Closing: Detects and closes redirect pop-up tabs to prevent interruptions.

-- Customizable Allowed Domains: Maintains a list of allowed domains (e.g., discord.com, github.com) to prevent unnecessary blocking on trusted sites.

-- Ad Blocking Rules: Blocks various ad resources (scripts, images, etc.) from known ad domains, enhancing load times and privacy.

-- Hide Pop-ups and Overlays: Conceals overlays, modals, and banners commonly used for ads.

-- URL Monitoring: Monitors page changes (hash change, popstate) and DOM mutations to detect and block ads dynamically.

-- Multi-Browser Compatibility: Primarily designed for Chrome, Opera, and other

-## Bug Fixes:

-- Fix service worker (inactive) error, only when developer mode is active in "extension" to see the error.
-- Fix "Allowed domains list" comes with default domains cause of the "service worker (inactive) error".

-## Changelog:

-Version 1.7.0

-Changes:

-- Feature Enhancements

 ## Step 1: Download the Repository
 1. Clone or download the repository from GitHub to your local machine.